 Placement plans - Upon admission, we create a placement plan for each young person and review it within 28 days.
 Subsequently, all plans are updated every three months to detail how we will address the individual's needs, incorporating their views, wishes, and feelings.
-Alongside this, we will complete an independence checklist to monitor the young person's progress and establish targets within the placement EHCP), health or therapy reports, and reports from their plan.
+Alongside this, we will complete an independence checklist to monitor the young person's progress and establish targets within the placement plan.
 All placement plans will be shared with the relevant professionals.

-Monitoring and Surveillance
+Monitoring & Surveillance

 At Emerald House, we do not support the use of camera systems to monitor children, as we strive to create a homely environment.
-To enhance the safety of the children and young people, the Registered Manager may opt to monitor the entry and exit points of the property outside of regular hours using an alarm that activates when a door is opened.
+To enhance the safety of the children and young people, we monitor the entry and exit points of the property using an alarm that activates when a door is opened, as well as for bedrooms.
 It's important to note that these door alarms are not intended as a monitoring system or a behaviour management tool, but rather as a measure for safeguarding.

-Bedroom door alarms are installed but are not used unless the Registered Manager deems this necessary and completes a risk assessment, we will ensure that written consent for these systems is obtained from the Placing Authority and others with parental responsibility.
+We will ensure that written consent for these systems is obtained from the Placing Authority and others with parental responsibility.
 Children and young people will be informed about the presence of these alarms.
-If necessary, a policy outlining the use of door alarms will be created and shared with the Placing Authority.
+A policy outlining the use of door alarms is in place.
 The Registered Manager will oversee the use of the alarms and address any issues or concerns promptly.

-The team at Emerald
+The Team at Emerald